solidrock-technology/docs/docs/guide/events.md

 ## Groups

-Groups in Solidrock represent a collection of people or items (tickets and extras) that are associated together.
+Groups in Solidrock represent a collection of people or items (tickets and extras) that are associated.
 A group could be people from the same church, business, charity or club etc. Multiple bookings can be made by multiple different lead bookers but have the option to associate all the tickets and extras with the same group.
 A group coordinator (someone who manages or leads the group) would then be able to see all those who have been associated to their group.

 Here's a demo outlining the configuration settings and booking process.